aleksMuhicFri2/Animation/README.md

-# Animation I had to do for a school project
+# This repository includes some of the animations we had to do for a subject called Graphics Design in school.